pdwaggoner/clustering_Shiny/README.md

 Please cite the use of our tools in any published work.

+The first app using simulated data can be found here: <https://pdwaggoner.shinyapps.io/App1-Simulated_Data/>

+And the second app using the Iris data can be found here: <https://pdwaggoner.shinyapps.io/App2-Iris_Data/>

 Here is a quick demo of each:

 ![App 1: Simulated Data](sim.png)